olga-f/JSPrep/README.md

 ---

-_Query all units from the database_
+_Query all units from the database:_

 ```
 query {